jrief/django-websocket-redis/docs/heartbeats.rst

 	WS4REDIS_HEARTBEAT = '--heartbeat--'

 The purpose of this setting is twofold.
 During processing, the server ignores incoming messages containing this magic string.
-Additionally the websocket server sends a message with that magic string to the client, about every four seconds.
+Additionally the Websocket server sends a message with that magic string to the client, about every four seconds.
 The above client code awaits these messages, at least every five seconds, and if too many were not received, it closes the connection and tries to reestablish it.